Ergatta Rower Review: The Apartment-Friendly Rower that Gamifies Fitness and Looks Good, Too

 I’ve recently completed my 30-day trial and I’ve lost almost 20 pounds and can now fit back into the suit I bought five years ago.
 My stomach is looking flat, my arms are toned, my posture is … improving.
 It feels great to know that from the comfort of my home I can get a life-changing workout in under 30 minutes, all while listening to my favorite Pandora station (another feature provided by Ergatta).

 Now I know what you’re thinking — “I’m totally sold by your inspiring tale and I’m ready to take the plunge.”
 Well here’s the skinny.
-Coming in at $2199, it certainly isn’t cheap, but if you think of it as a handsome piece of furniture, then it’s definitely within range.
+Coming in at $2,499, it certainly isn’t cheap, but if you think of it as a handsome piece of furniture, then it’s definitely within range.
 It’s also worth noting that it costs $29/month for your membership, so if you already have a gym membership that you’re using it might not be the best choice for you.
-But, if you’re someone like me who would rather not have to pack into a communal exercise space during an ongoing pandemic, you can purchase a machine for $62/month with $0 down — and get $200 and a bunch of cool swag if you purchase between 11/16 and 11/29 (see promotion below).
+But, if you’re someone like me, I have feeling it’ll be worht every penny.
 The best part is, if you use it for 30 days and don’t become a big bad row daddy like me, you can send that shit back and return to a comfortable life of steady physical decay.

 Suggested for you